You know that content marketing is crucial for your gym to survive and thrive. But what content ideas for your gym marketing strategy are best?

 Learn what it is that active agers are most keen to do.
 You’ll find that this includes travel, learning new skills, and taking up new hobbies.

-Avoid the mistake that most gyms make
+Avoid the mistake that most gyms make with content for their gym marketing strategy

 The major mistake that gym owners make in their content marketing to active agers is focusing on the gym rather than what the audience really wants.
 You won’t engage your audience by going all out on selling.